-While very attractive and functional libraries may result from such furnishings, the library planner should recall that one misconception regarding durability is that weight and durability are synonymous with strength.
-41 Today's technologies, materials, and construction systems permit light-weight forms and shapes, which are stronger than anything dreamed of a generation ago.
-42
+While very attractive and functional libraries may result from such furnishings, the library planner should recall that one misconception regarding durability is that weight and durability are synonymous with strength.41 Today's technologies, materials, and construction systems

-Building and Equipment Section.
+41Building and Equipment Section.
 Library Administration Division of the American Library Association.
-Guidelines for Library Planners (Chicago: American Library Association, 1960), p.
-14.
+Guide- lines for Library Planners (Chicago: American Library Association, 1960), p.
+14. permit light-weight forms and shapes, which are stronger than anything dreamed of a generation ago.42